techiediaries/efficientcoder2/_posts/posts/2019-12-27-angular-ngfor.md

 date:   2019-12-27
 ---

-In this post, we'll see by examples how to use the `ngFor` directive to iterate over arrays of data and even objects in Angular templates.
+In this article, we'll see by examples how to use the `ngFor` directive to iterate over arrays of data and even objects in Angular templates.

+You'll read about the following subjects:

+- Introducing Angular ngFor
+- How to Use Angular ngFor
+- The Index of ngFor Elements
+- The ngFor trackBy

-## What is ngFor in Angular Template Syntax?
+## Introducing Angular ngFor

 Angular makes use of HTML for templates associated with components which eventually represent the views of your front-end application.